pmarguinaud/fxtran/ARTICLE.md

-What we did in this transformation is that we exchanged the loops on `JLON` and `JLEV` and added an OpenACC directive stating that the iterations of this loop should be distributed over the GPU cores, and that `Z` is a private variable, which means that each GPU should have its private copy.
+What we did in this transformation is that we exchanged the loops on `JLON` and `JLEV` and added an OpenACC directive stating that the iterations of this loop should be distributed over the GPU cores, and that `Z` is a private variable, which means that each GPU core should have its own private copy.

 Our transformation involves the following steps :